SMART-Lab/smartdispatch/README.md

-qsubCommandLauncher
+Smart Dispatch
 ===================

-Development of a command that launch job on the super computer Mammuth.
+A batch job launcher for the Mammouth supercomputer.

 Add the path to the .bashrc file: export PATH=$PATH:/Users/ ... /qsubCommandLauncher